-Follow this interactive trail and go on a journey of exploration and discovery around the Science Museum this summer.
+Follow this interactive trail and go on a journey of exploration and discovery around the Science Museum.

 Dr. Gillian Forrester from Me, Human and Birkbeck, University of London investigates how traits from our 500 million-year-old brain still underpin some of our most important human behaviours, as part of a Live Science residency at the Science Museum.